fbpx

 Hand with glove holding soybeans

 Biodiesel is manufactured by chemically reacting vegetable oils, recycled cooking grease, or animal fats with alcohol.
 Today’s biodiesel is primarily made from domestically produced soybean oil, which has extremely low sulfur content.
-Cooking oil and animal fat biodiesel is also produced with very low sulfur.

 As long as the biodiesel used for blending meets ASTM D6751 standards, low-level biodiesel blends such as B2 and B5 can be used safely in any compression-ignition engine that is designed to be operated on diesel fuel.
 This may include diesel-powered cars, trucks, tractors, boats, and electrical generators.

-Explore Biodiesel Stations in the TACC area
+Explore Biodiesel Stations in the Tulsa Area

 Loading alternative fueling station locator…